spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 if rateDifference == 0 for 3 minutes do fire ZeroThroughputDifference // <3>
 ```

-- <1> Query expression that computes, in real-time, the throughput (e.g. rate) difference between the `time` and `transform` applications.
+- <1> Query expression that computes, in real-time, the throughput (that is, the rate) difference between the `time` and `transform` applications.
-- <2> `HighThroughputDifference` alert rule that fires when the rate difference exceed `500 msg/s` for the duration of `1 min`.
+- <2> `HighThroughputDifference` alert rule that fires when the rate difference exceeds `500 msg/s` for a duration of `1 min`.
 - <3> `ZeroThroughputDifference` alert rule that fires if the rate difference stays `0 msg/s` for at least `3 min`.

-Following diagram shows the high level architecture.
+The following diagram shows the high level architecture.

 ![SCDF autoscaling architecture](images/scdf-auto-scale-out-architecture.png)

 The [Data Flow metrics architecture](%currentPath%/concepts/monitoring/) is designed with the help of the Micrometer library.
-Prometheus can be one of the monitoring backends that can collect various application metrics for performance analysis, and it allows for alert configurations, as well.
+Prometheus can be one of the monitoring backends that can collect various application metrics for performance analysis, and it allows for alert configurations as well.

 The alerting in Prometheus is divided into:

-- `Alert Rules` - defined inside and triggered by the Prometheus service.
+- `Alert Rules`: Defined inside and triggered by the Prometheus service.
-- `Alertmanager` - a standalone service that receives and manages the fired alerts and in turn sends out notifications to a pre-registered webhooks.
+- `Alertmanager`: A standalone service that receives and manages the fired alerts and in turn sends out notifications to a pre-registered webhooks.

 The [Alert Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) are based on the [Prometheus Expression Language (PQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 They are used to define and send the scale alerts to `Alertmanager`.
-For example the scale-out alert rule definition looks something like this:
+For example, the scale-out alert rule definition looks something like this:

 ```sql
 alert: HighThroughputDifference